Download Insider Trading Policy

 INSIDER TRADING POLICY AND BLACKOUT RESTRICTIONS

-It is and shall continue to be the policy of RPM International Inc. (“RPM”) and its subsidiaries and operating companies (collectively with RPM, the “Company”) that their respective directors, officers and employees fully comply with the federal securities laws and Securities and Exchange Commission (“SEC”) regulations.
+It is and shall continue to be the policy of RPM International Inc. (“RPM”) and its subsidiaries (collectively with RPM, the “Company”) that they and their respective directors, officers and employees fully comply with the federal securities laws and Securities and Exchange Commission (“SEC”) regulations.

 Specific Restrictions on Trading Activities

-• No director, officer or employee of the Company or any of its subsidiaries may purchase or sell RPM Common Stock or any other type of security that RPM may issue in the future while in possession of material, nonpublic information about the Company.
+- Neither the Company nor any director, officer or employee of any Company entity may purchase or sell RPM Common Stock or any other type of security that RPM may issue in the future while in possession of material, nonpublic information about the Company.

-• No director, officer or employee of the Company or any of its subsidiaries may disclose material, nonpublic information to others who may trade RPM Common Stock or other RPM securities.
-Such directors, officers and employees also are prohibited from making selective disclosure of material, nonpublic information to securities analysts, other market professionals or non-Company employees unless public disclosure of such material information is made pursuant to an RPM-issued public press release or otherwise disclosed in accordance with applicable federal securities regulations.
+- No director, officer or employee of any Company entity may disclose material, nonpublic information about the Company to others who may trade RPM Common Stock or other RPM securities or the securities of any other company that may be economically linked to the Company.
+Company directors, officers and employees are also prohibited from disclosing material, nonpublic information to securities analysts, other market professionals or non-Company employees unless public disclosure of such material information is made pursuant to a Company-issued public press release or otherwise disclosed in accordance with applicable federal securities regulations.

 Note: Directors, officers and employees must not pass material, nonpublic information on to others, except within the scope of their duties.
-If you tip material, inside information to someone (a tippee), who trades based on the information, then both you and the tippee are liable under the federal securities laws.
-Penalties under the federal securities laws apply whether or not you derive a benefit from the tippee’s actions.
+If you disclose material, nonpublic information to someone who then trades based on the information, both you and that person are liable under the federal securities laws.
+Penalties under the federal securities laws apply whether or not you benefit from that other person’s actions.

-• Notwithstanding all other restrictions contained herein, the directors and officers of RPM, operating group Presidents and chief financial officers (collectively the “Restricted Group”), and any other individuals in receipt of a notice from the RPM General Counsel’s office informing them of the applicability of a blackout period to them may not purchase or sell RPM Common Stock or any other type of security that RPM may issue in the future during such blackout period.
+- Notwithstanding all other restrictions contained herein, the directors and officers of RPM and segment presidents and chief financial officers (collectively the “Restricted Group”), and any other individuals who receive the window closing notification email from the RPM General Counsel’s office informing them of the applicability of such a blackout period to them may not purchase or sell RPM Common Stock or any other type of security that RPM may issue in the future during such blackout period.
 Generally, blackouts begin on the fifth business day prior to the last day of a fiscal quarter and continue through the business day following the Company’s public announcement of earnings for that quarter.
 The Company will periodically distribute a notice with the relevant blackout dates to those individuals covered by these restrictions.
 Notwithstanding the foregoing, the Company may impose longer or additional blackout periods in the case of significant events that have not been publicly disclosed.
-RPM’s General Counsel may, under certain limited, extenuating circumstances in the discretion of RPM’s General Counsel, provide for an exception to the aforementioned blackout dates, provided however that any director, officer or employee of the Company seeking such an exception must provide advance written notice of his or her transaction to RPM’s General Counsel, and under no circumstances will such an exception be granted if such director, officer or employee of the Company is in possession of material, nonpublic information about the Company at the time of such transaction.
+RPM’s General Counsel may, in their sole discretion, provide for an exception to the aforementioned blackout dates, provided however that any director, officer or employee of the Company seeking such exception must provide advance written notice of his or her transaction to RPM’s General Counsel, and under no circumstances will such an exception be granted if such director, officer or employee of the Company is in possession of material, nonpublic information about the Company at the time of such transaction.
 RPM’s General Counsel is under no obligation to approve any such exception.

-• Directors and officers of RPM who are subject to the requirements of Section 16 (collectively, the “Section 16 Group”) may not engage in any transaction in RPM Common Stock without first obtaining pre-clearance of the transaction from RPM’s General Counsel.
+- Directors and the officers of RPM who are subject to the requirements of Section 16 (collectively, the “Section 16 Group”) may not engage in any transaction in RPM Common Stock, including but not limited to the creation of any trading plan or instructions to your broker or otherwise which are established pursuant to Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, without first obtaining pre-clearance of the transaction from RPM’s General Counsel.
 See “Pre-Clearance Procedures for Members of the Section 16 Group.”

-• No director, officer or employee of the Company or any of its subsidiaries may “short” RPM Common Stock (i.e., selling stock you do not own and borrowing the shares to make delivery) or buy or sell “puts” or “calls” on RPM Common Stock or other RPM securities.
+- No director, officer or employee of the Company may “short” RPM Common Stock (i.e., selling stock you do not own and borrowing the shares to make delivery) or buy or sell “puts” or “calls” on RPM Common Stock or other RPM securities.

-• This policy does not restrict the exercise of stock appreciation rights by an officer or employee of the Company whereby shares of RPM Common Stock are effectively surrendered back to the Company upon such exercise, but this policy does apply to any open market sale of the shares of RPM Common Stock issued as a result of such exercise.
+- This policy does not restrict the exercise of stock appreciation rights of RPM whereby shares of RPM Common Stock are effectively surrendered back to RPM upon such exercise, but this policy does apply to any open market sale of the shares of RPM Common Stock issued as a result of such exercise.
 Notwithstanding the above, exercises of stock appreciation rights need to comply with the RPM exercise mechanisms and procedures in place from time to time.

-• This policy does not apply to bona fide gifts of RPM Common Stock.
+- This policy does not apply to bona fide gifts of RPM Common Stock.
 For this purpose, a “bona fide gift” is a stock transfer for which the donor receives no benefit, such as a gift to a family member or a charitable organization.
 Whether a gift is bona fide will depend on the circumstances surrounding the gift, including, but not limited to, the donor’s relationship with the recipient and what the recipient is expected to do with the donated RPM Common Stock.
-If you are uncertain whether a gift is bona fide, you should contact RPM’s General Counsel, Associate General Counsel or outside securities counsel (Calfee, Halter & Griswold LLP).

 Pre-Clearance Procedures for Members of the Section 16 Group

 Members of the Section 16 Group may not engage in any transaction in RPM Common Stock without first obtaining pre-clearance of the transaction from RPM’s General Counsel.
 A request for pre-clearance should be submitted to RPM’s General Counsel at least two business days in advance of initiating the proposed transaction.
+The proposed transaction may not be initiated until pre-clearance is received.
 Requests for pre-clearance should be directed to RPM’s General Counsel and may be made in-person, telephonically, in writing, or via e-mail.

 When a request for pre-clearance is made, the requesting person should carefully consider whether he or she may be aware of any material, nonpublic information about the Company or any of its subsidiaries, and should describe fully those circumstances to RPM’s General Counsel.

-Subject to the other provisions of this policy (including the prohibition on engaging in any transaction in RPM Common Stock while aware of material, nonpublic information), any transaction pre-approved shall be approved only until the beginning of the next blackout period or such shorter period of time specified by RPM’s General Counsel.
+Subject to the other provisions of this policy (including the prohibition on engaging in any transaction in RPM Common Stock while aware of material, nonpublic information), any transaction which is pre-approved shall be approved only for the shorter of two weeks or until the trading window closes again, or such shorter period of time specified by RPM’s General Counsel.
 While approval will not be unreasonably withheld, RPM’s General Counsel is under no obligation to approve a transaction submitted for pre-clearance and may determine not to permit the transaction.
-If a person requests pre-clearance and permission to engage in the transaction is denied, then such person must refrain from initiating any transaction in RPM Common Stock and should not inform any other person of the restriction.
+If approval is granted such person must still comply with Rule 144, which compliance may be facilitated by his or her broker.
+If a person requests pre-clearance and permission to engage in the transaction is denied, then such person must refrain from initiating any transaction in RPM Common Stock.

 Additional Information and Definitions